AphraChen/Reproduction-of-Mining-and-Local-Corruption-in-Africa-/README.md

 (c) Additional Robustness Test - Analysis Code with Suspended Mines (SuspendedMinesRobustness.dta)
 - We conducted analysis for Table 1-3 with suspended mines, which were excluded by the authors from the original analysis.
 This variation shows results                   with the full control group.

+(d) Analytical Data (mininglocal)
+- This is the same analytical dataset as the one in the original reproduction package.
+We have it here for the convenience of reproduction.